Ayvalik Aegean Coast, Turkey Travel Guide

 Prioritize outdoor activities.
 Take a full-day boat tour around the Ayvalık Islands for swimming and snorkeling.

-Base your family's stay around Sarımsaklı Beach, selecting a hotel with a pool and direct beach access.
+Base your family's stay around Sarımsaklı Beach, selecting an inn with a pool and direct beach access.

 Devote time to Ayvalık's unique architecture.
-Wander extensively through the Macaron neighborhood and old town, noting Greek stone houses.
+Wander extensively through the Macaron neighborhood and old town, noting Greek stone-built homes.

 Seek a hotel or guesthouse with spa facilities or a tranquil environment.